 I did a whole day of travel around the islands of Murano and Burano and a very special stop at the Cimitero (the island cemetery).
 Want to guess which one was my favorite?
-The water taxi’s take you there and can get rather crowded – so my best advice is to go early and do them backwards.
-Start with Burano (the colorful fishing village), then go to Murano (the glass blowing island) , and then make a stop at the Cimitero on the way back to Venice!
+The water taxis take you there and can get rather crowded – so my best advice is to go early and do them backward.
+Start with Burano (the colorful fishing village), then go to Murano (the glass-blowing island), and then make a stop at the Cimitero on the way back to Venice!
 Oh yes, I did have gelato that day too!

-@Littleleona Hi! best tip on Venice is to look up..
-High on the walls are directions to the nearest main bridge..You can’t get lost!
+@Littleleona Hi! the best tip on Venice is to look up.
+High on the walls are directions to the nearest main bridge.You can’t get lost!

-@aileenagan take the ‘wrong’ water bus on purpose and get to see another part of Venice. tht happened to us!
+@aileenagan take the ‘wrong’ water bus on purpose and get to see another part of Venice.
+That happened to us!

 These tips should get you started for your stay in Venice, but there are many more where those came from!
 To see a complete list of all the tips including some great money saving ones, check out the Go with Oh Venice Tips.
 Thanks for all of the advice!

 Also – check out my Go with Oh First Stop and the great Rome Travel Tips I received!